Bankers step up rate rant ahead of crunch ECB meeting

-The president of Germany’s powerful savings banks association, community lenders that dominate the country’s shopping streets, joined Dutch bank ING (INGA.AS) on Tuesday in criticizing the European Central Bank’s loose monetary policy.
+The president of Germany’s powerful savings banks association, community lenders that dominate the country’s shopping streets, joined Dutch bank ING on Tuesday in criticising the European Central Bank’s loose monetary policy.

 “People feel that there is an ever bigger hole in their future pensions,” said Helmut Schleweis.
 “They are saving more because they are not getting any interest.”